theandrelima/nornflow/docs/core_concepts.md

 - **groups** - List of group names to include (matches any in list)

 #### 2. Custom Filter Functions
-NornFlow can use custom filter functions defined by your `local_filters_dirs` setting (configured in nornflow.yaml).
+NornFlow can use custom filter functions defined by your `local_filters` setting (configured in nornflow.yaml).
 These functions provide advanced filtering logic beyond simple attribute matching.

 #### 3. Direct Attribute Filtering
 As it is the case with Nornir, any host attribute can be used as a filter key for simple equality matching: